Nearest Neighbor Sampling for Covariate Shift Adaptation: Theoretical analysis

 \paragraph{Notes.}

 (i) The two terms $ B_h$ and $ S_h$ correspond respectively to the bias term and the variance term.
 The upper bound obtained for the bias term is usual in $k$-NN regression analysis.
-However, the variance upper and lower bound are typical to our framework as they show that the variance behaves as in usual parametric estimation.
-Consequently, our rates of convergence are sharper than the optimal rate of convergence $n^{-\frac{1}{2+d}}$ for nonparametric estimation of Lipschitz functionals.
-This can be explained by the fact that several $k$-NN estimators are averaged to estimate $Qh$ which is a standard expectation and not a conditional expectation.
+However, the upper and lower bound on the variance are particular to our framework as they show that the variance behaves as in usual parametric estimation.
+Consequently, our rates of convergence are sharper than the optimal rate of convergence $n^{-\frac{1}{2+d}}$ for nonparametric estimation of Lipschitz functions.
+This can be explained by the fact that several $k$-NN estimators are averaged to estimate $Qh$, which is a standard expectation and not a conditional expectation.

 (ii) Since the rate of convergence of the variance term $S_h$ does not depend on $k$, $k$ might be chosen according to the upper bound on the bias term, which gives $k = 1$.
 One can deduce the following convergence rates, depending on the dimension.
 For $d=1$, we get the rate $n^{-1/2}$.
-For $d=2$, both terms, $B_h$ and $S_h$, contributions coincide and we get the rate $n^{-1/2}$.
+For $d=2$, the contributions of both terms, $B_h$ and $S_h$, coincide and we get the rate $n^{-1/2}$.
 For $d\geq 3$, the rate is $n^{-1/d}$.

+For the global mean square error which incorporate the marginal sampling error as well as the $k$-NN conditional sampling error, we give the following result in the optimal case $k=1$.
+The proof can be found in Appendix~\ref{app:sec:global}.